alabou/bcp-006-01/docs/NMOS With H.264.md

 #### Parameter Sets

+The stream's active parameter set is made of the active sequence and picture parameter sets.
+The parameter sets of an H.264 stream are are transmitted by a Sender either out-of-band through an SDP transport file or in-band through the coded stream.
+The active parameter set of an H.264 coded stream MUST reference valid out-of-band or in-band parameter sets.
+The stream is invalid otherwise.

 The `sprop-parameter-sets` parameter of an SDP transport file MAY contain a collection of out-of-band parameter sets.
-An H.264 stream's current active parameter sets referencing a parameter sets from this collection is said to be using an out-of-band parameter sets.
+Those parameter sets provide an initial parameter sets for the H.264 stream before decoding starts.

-An H.264 stream may transport a collection of in-band parameter sets.
-An H.264 stream's current active parameter sets referencing a parameter sets from !@#$!@##$!@##$!@#$
+An H.264 stream may transport in-band parameter sets to update parameter sets received out-of-band or to define addtional parameter sets.
+The `in_band_parameter_sets` Receiver Capability indicates that a Receiver supports getting additional or updated parameter sets in-band.

-Otherwise it is said to be using an in-band parameter sets or it is an invalid stream if the current active parameter sets is not defined.

-The current active parameter sets of an H.264 stream MUST comply with the Flow associated with the Sender and the related parameters of the `fmtp=` attribute of the SDP transport file.
+The current active parameter set of an H.264 stream MUST comply with the current Flow associated with a Sender and the related parameters of the `fmtp=` attribute of the SDP transport file.

 The current active parameter sets of an H.164 stream MUST comply with the `profile-level-id` declared in the SDP transport file and the `profile` and `level` of the associated Flow.

-The `in_band_parameter_sets` Receiver Capability indicates that a Receiver supports getting additional or updated parameter sets in-band in addition to the out-of-band ones received from the SDP transport file.

-The `multiflow_parameter_sets` Receiver Capability indicates that a Receiver supports decoding an H.264 stream where the current active parameter sets changes dynamically.

-A Receiver SHOULD verify that the current active parameter sets comply with the Receiver's Capabilities, infering the parameters of the `fmtp=` attribute of the SDP transport file from the curent active parameter sets.
+A Receiver SHOULD verify that the current active parameter set comply with the Receiver's Capabilities.
 If a Receiver only support out-of-band parameter sets it MUST perform the verification when a Controller PATCH the **/staged** endpoint for activation.
 In this situation, all the out-of-band parameter sets MUST be compliant with the Receiver Capabilities.
-Otherwise if a Receiver supports both out-of-band and in-band parameter sets it MUST perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST verify the in-band parameter sets just-in-time as it decodes the stream.
+Otherwise if a Receiver supports both out-of-band and in-band parameter sets it MUST perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST perform the verification of the in-band parameter sets just-in-time as it decodes the stream.
 In this situation, all the out-of-band and in-band parameter sets MUST be compliant withthe Receiver Capabilities.

+The `multiflow_parameter_sets` Receiver Capability indicates that a Receiver supports decoding an H.264 stream where the current active parameter set changes dynamically.
+A Receiver without this capability requires that at most one active parameter set is used by the coded stream.
+Such active parameter set MAY be obtained either out-of-band or in-band if the Receiver support the `in_band_parameter_sets` capability.
+When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited.
+When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain only the active parameter set.

 The active the parameter sets of the `sprop-parameter-sets` parameter of an SDP transport file SHALL comply with the Flow associated with the Sender and the related parameters of the `fmtp=` attribute of the SDP transport file.
 A Sender MAY provide many out-of-band parameter sets in the SDP transport file or none.
 The `multiflow_parameter_sets` capability of a Receiver indicate if it supports the use of multiple active parameter sets.
 If the Sender provides multiple out-of-band parameter sets and the Receiver `multiflow_parameter_sets` capability is not set, it SHALL consider